kennedybacelar/zeply_test/README.md

 While ideally the backup would be kept in a separate database, for development purposes the encryption and decryption key is generated every time the server is run.
 In a production environment, the key should be stored outside the code base and only accessible to the server hosting the application.

-## Installation
+## Installation and Running

-Clone the repository and navigate to the project directory.
-Run `docker-compose up` to start the API.
+1. Clone the repository and navigate to the project directory.

+2. Run `docker-compose up` to start the API in a Docker container.

+3. To run the tests, execute the following command inside the running Docker container:

+    ```
+    docker exec zeply-api pytest
+    ```

+    This will run all the tests in the `tests/` directory.

+Note: The `docker exec` command runs a command in a running container, and `zeply-api` is the name of the container as specified in the `container_name` field in the `docker-compose.yml` file.

 ## API Usage